Antiknock agent: Toluene

-Toluene is a clear, water-insoluble liquid with the typical smell of paint thinners, redolent of the sweet smell of the related compound benzene.
+Toluene is a clear, water-insoluble liquid with a slightly sweet, highly volatile odor reminiscent of paint thinners or other organic solvents.
 It is an aromatic hydrocarbon that is widely used as an industrial feedstock and as a solvent.
 Like other solvents, toluene is also used as an inhalant drug for its intoxicating properties.

+Toluene and benzene were used as octane rating boosters for aviation fuel by the Royal Air Force in the World War Two.
+Tetraethyl lead was manufactured in the USA and was on short supply, so Rolls-Royce engineers built the Rolls-Royce Merlin to work with fuel affed with benzene and toluene.
+This was called as "aromatic fuel".
+The Allison V-1710 engine would not run with the RAF fuels as it required tetraethyl lead for lubrication of its valvetrain, but the Packard-built Merlins would.
+This is why the Merlin-engine P-51 Mustangs had a text "Suitable for Aromatics" on their USAAF type description.

 Toluene can be used as an octane booster in gasoline fuels used in internal combustion engines.
 Toluene at 86% by volume fueled all the turbo Formula 1 teams in the 1980s, first pioneered by the Honda team.
 The remaining 14% was a "filler" of n-heptane, to reduce the octane to meet Formula 1 fuel restrictions.
 Toluene at 100% can be used as a fuel for both two-stroke and four-stroke engines; however, due to the density of the fuel and other factors, the fuel does not vaporize easily unless preheated to 70 degrees Celsius (Honda accomplished this in their Formula 1 cars by routing the fuel lines through the exhaust system to heat the fuel).
 Toluene also poses similar problems as alcohol fuels, as it eats through standard rubber fuel lines and has no lubricating properties as standard gasoline does, which can break down fuel pumps and cause upper cylinder bore wear.

 Toluene has also been used as a coolant for its good heat transfer capabilities in sodium cold traps used in nuclear reactor system loops.

 Properties of xylenes and ethylbenzene are nearly identical to toluene, with the latter advertised by a refinery as "component of high performance fuels".